EshanPrakash/reddit-stock-sentiment/README.md

 ### Interpretation of Results

-Our analysis reveals a **nuanced picture** of the relationship between Reddit sentiment and stock performance:
+Our analysis reveals a nuanced picture of the relationship between Reddit sentiment and stock performance.

-**Weekly Analysis (Significant Finding):**
+Weekly Analysis (Significant Finding):
-- Short-term sentiment spikes on Reddit act as a **contrarian indicator**: high weekly sentiment is followed by weaker returns the next week (significant negative correlation, p < 0.05 for all return measures)
+- Short-term sentiment spikes on Reddit act as a contrarian indicator: high weekly sentiment is followed by weaker returns the next week (significant negative correlation, p < 0.05 for all return measures).
-- This suggests Reddit users may exhibit **overreaction** or **excessive optimism** at the weekly level
+- This suggests Reddit users may exhibit overreaction or excessive optimism at the weekly level.
-- Short-term price movements show a weak (non-significant) positive relationship with next week's sentiment, suggesting returns may slightly influence subsequent discussion tone
+- Short-term price movements show a weak (non-significant) positive relationship with next week's sentiment, suggesting returns may slightly influence subsequent discussion tone.

-**Quarterly Analysis (Non-Significant Finding):**
+Quarterly Analysis (Non-Significant Finding):
-- Longer-term aggregated sentiment shows a mild but statistically insignificant positive relationship with next-quarter returns (r ≈ 0.31, p > 0.14)
+- Longer-term aggregated sentiment shows a mild but statistically insignificant positive relationship with next-quarter returns (r ≈ 0.31, p > 0.14).
-- While not significant, the direction is opposite to the weekly finding
+- While not significant, the direction is opposite to the weekly finding.

 ### Reconciling the Findings

 The contrasting directions between weekly (negative) and quarterly (positive) relationships suggest:

-1. **Weekly sentiment is noisy and prone to overreaction** — extreme short-term optimism tends to be followed by mean reversion
+1. Weekly sentiment is noisy and prone to overreaction—extreme short-term optimism tends to be followed by mean reversion.
-2. **Quarterly aggregated sentiment may reflect underlying fundamentals** — sustained positive discussion about a company over months may capture genuine investor interest or improving fundamentals
+2. Quarterly aggregated sentiment may reflect underlying fundamentals—sustained positive discussion about a company over months may capture genuine investor interest or improving fundamentals.
-3. **Time horizon matters** — the same sentiment signal can have opposite implications depending on the analysis window
+3. Time horizon matters—the same sentiment signal can have opposite implications depending on the analysis window.

 ### Implications for Investors

-**Key takeaway:** Reddit sentiment may function as a **short-term contrarian indicator** but not a reliable quarterly predictor.
+Reddit sentiment may function as a short-term contrarian indicator but not a reliable quarterly predictor.

 Practical applications:
-- **Contrarian trading:** Extremely positive weekly sentiment may signal near-term weakness
+- Contrarian trading: Extremely positive weekly sentiment may signal near-term weakness.
-- **Avoid chasing hype:** Stocks with sudden sentiment spikes may underperform in the following week
+- Avoid chasing hype: Stocks with sudden sentiment spikes may underperform in the following week.
-- **Long-term perspective:** Quarterly sentiment trends are not reliable predictors, but the positive direction hints that sustained interest may matter
+- Long-term perspective: Quarterly sentiment trends are not reliable predictors, but the positive direction hints that sustained interest may matter.
-- **Risk management:** Use sentiment extremes as warning signals rather than buy/sell triggers
+- Risk management: Use sentiment extremes as warning signals rather than buy/sell triggers.

 ---